 Ovarian antral follicle count by ultrasound

-Physicians familiar with tweaking IVF cycles to optimize ovarian response may use protocols such as: a micro-dose lupron flare IVF protocol, an estrogen-priming IVF protocol, a combined cycle or an agonist cycle.
-All these cycle variants are used to help women have greater success when ovarian reserve is an issue.
+Physicians who are familiar with tweaking IVF cycles to optimize ovarian response may use protocols such as estrogen-priming, testosterone priming IVF protocols, minimal stimulation, or pre-treatments with hormones such as DHEA to help women to have greater success when ovarian reserve is an issue.
 Choosing a physician who is VERY familiar with choosing IVF protocols which play best with poor ovarian reserve can be a game-changer if it feels like time and money is running out.

-IVF clinics have very variable frozen cycle success rates but they can be an important determinant of where you cycle.
 Some clinics such as CCRM (Colorado Center For Reproductive Medicine) have excellent success rates with women with poor ovarian reserve and are a good benchmark to become familiar with fo what is possible when numbers are not in your favor.

 This content was written by Hannah Calef.
 If you wish to use this content in any manner, you need written permission.
 Contact Hannah Calef for details.